 b= 25/2.5 = 10

-- Convert it as an equation using the constant of proportionality
+- Step 2: Convert it as an equation using the constant of proportionality

-- Find the constant of proportionality from the given information
+- Step 3: Find the constant of proportionality from the given information

-- After finding the constant of proportionality, substitute in an equation.
+- Step 4: After finding the constant of proportionality, substitute in an equation

-Here, the example to understand the concept of direct and inverse proportion question with an answer is given in detail.
+Below are examples to understand the concept of direct and inverse proportion in a better way.

 A train is moving at a uniform speed of 75 kilometres/hour.